KEIB

 KEIB (1150 AM) is a commercial radio station in Los Angeles, California.
-Owned by iHeartMedia, the station brands itself as The Patriot, and broadcasts a talk radio format.
+Owned by iHeartMedia, the station brands itself as The Patriot, and broadcasts a conservative talk radio format.
 The station's studios are on West Olive Avenue in Burbank.

 By day, KEIB is powered at 50,000 watts, the maximum for commercial AM stations in the U.S. At night, to minimize interference to other stations on 1150 AM, it reduces power to 44,000 watts.
-The transmitter uses a directional antenna with a four-tower array, located in the City of Industry.
+The station's transmitter uses a directional antenna with a four-tower array, located in the City of Industry.

 Programming

-The weekday schedule on "The Patriot" features all nationally syndciated talk programs: The Sean Hannity Show, The Glenn Beck Program, The Ramsey Show with Dave Ramsey, The Clay Travis and Buck Sexton Show, Our American Stories with Lee Habeeb, The Jesse Kelly Show and The Michael Berry Show.
+The weekday schedule on "The Patriot" features all nationally syndicated talk programs: The Sean Hannity Show, The Glenn Beck Program, The Ramsey Show with Dave Ramsey, The Clay Travis and Buck Sexton Show, Our American Stories with Lee Habeeb, The Jesse Kelly Show and The Michael Berry Show.

-The station carries UCLA Bruins and Anaheim Ducks games in case of conflicts with their regular radio stations.
+The station carries Los Angeles Clippers and Anaheim Ducks games in case of conflicts with their regular radio stations.
 Weekends feature repeats of weekday shows and two local hosts: Mark Moss and Joe Escalante, along with syndicated programs The Weekend with Michael Brown and The Jesus Christ Show with Neil Saavedra.
 On weekends, some hours are paid brokered programming.
 Most hours begin with an update from Fox News Radio.